aniruddhballal/VenPay/README.md

 - [ ] TASK 192: please work on 189 - compactification, rearrangement, expansion, etc now - PLEASE DO THIS
 - [ ] TASK 195: an option to view the paid/cleared payment requests separately - tab interface again? inside of the accepted?
 OH OR MAYBE FILTER YES YES FILTER.
 - [ ] TASK 196: prompt user to complete profile setup?
-- [ ] TASK 202: the No rating found error - completed payment request which does not have a rating yet
 - [ ] TASK 203: individual product requests page - have a compact list of all the product requests in the dashboard - or maybe expandable hover card types.
 - [ ] TASK 204: check if the components like reviews and other details dont show false/wrong data while theyre actually loading - add loading screens or skeletons.
 - [ ] TASK 206: check all the browser error logs and the the gap in the heading of the reiews - it will all be changed when i compactify stuff. this is first to do man! annd, the deprecated warnings and the migration upgrade errors.